peterse/peterse.github.io/docs/_posts/2025-09-06-QEC-eats-QCSE.md

 While counting `quant-ph` submissions is a decent proxy for what researchers are interested in and spending time on, it doesn't tell us whether QEC is _cool_.

-### QEC eats scirate?
+### QEC eats Scirate?

-[Scirate]() is an ~~online popularity contest~~ website that lets people upvote and comment arXiv submissions[^2].
+[Scirate]() is an ~~online popularity contest~~ online platform that lets people upvote and comment on arXiv submissions[^2].
 It is used almost exclusively by the quantum computing research community.
 Usage of scirate is growing rapidly, as the number of `quant-ph` submissions balloons beyond what is easily skimmable in a daily email[^3].
 We can see here that QEC-related make up a growing fraction of submissions that get attention on on Scirate[^4].

 ![QEC scirate question fractions](/assets/2025-09-06/qec_scirate.png) *Among papers that get attention (at least 5 upvotes) on Scirate, QEC represents a growing fraction.
 It is a "cool" subfield.*